-So I didn’t have a huge amount of free time in Phnom Penh.
+So I didn’t have a huge amount of free time, but I managed to have a walk around Phnom Penh.
 Most of it was spent working, or out and about drinking with new friends.
 However, I did manage to get a walk around the city in before leaving.

 An 11 KM walk around the city, which started off with S-21 (Tuol Sleng) prison.
 One of the only remaining sites left from the atrocities of the Khmer Rouge regime.

 When the Khmer Rouge took over Phnom Penh (active from 1968 to 1999), they rounded up pretty much everyone that wasn’t one of their own, intellectuals, city dwellers, minorities and sent them here or to other prisons like this.
 Eventually, they would even in-prison their own that they suspected of being traitors.

 There they were tortured until they gave a confession.
 Whether the confession was true or false, they didn’t care.
 The penalty, when they were ultimately found guilty was as gruesome as the torture that extracted it.

 The final fate was the death of nearly all 20,000 inmates.
 Only 13 ever survived S-21.

 In total the Khmer Rouge regime made around 2 million people flee the cities to take up agriculture in the countryside.